luceos/guardian/README.md

 # guardian

-Guardian is an extension for Flarum.
-It automates reviewing users based on their behaviour.
+Guardian is an extension for Flarum that automates reviewing users based on their forum behaviour and activity.

 # How it works